 Wolf's Lair is the command center for Hitler from 1941 to 1944.
 It is an eerie place.
 The best idea is given by historical books of what once happened in these ruins.

-There are also a few other worth to see in the surroundings.
-You visit to Wolf's lair can be combined with important places which are close enough.
+There are also a few other worths to see in the surroundings.
+You visit Wolf's lair can be combined with important places that are close enough.

 The Germans did not manage to blow up the shelters.
 They were abandoned without even a fight by the Wehrmacht army in January of 1945.

-The Ticket to the museum is only 17 PLN and if you are going with a car, you will also pay 5 PLN for parking.
+The Ticket to the museum is only 17 PLN and if you are going in a car, you will also pay 5 PLN for parking.

 On June 22, 1941, more than 3 million soldiers (from 148 Wehrmacht divisions), an unprecedented military force in history, attacked the Soviet Union.